 It is already clear that, even when the national lockdowns are lifted, it is likely that there will be localised restrictions in the form of tiered restrictions on certain activities.
 When businesses are allowed to re-open they will want to reassure staff and customers alike that they are safe to visit.
 It is likely that there will be a surge in demand for specialist, deep-cleaning services.

 As people recover from the virus (and other illnesses), there is also likely to be a surge in demand for places for people to recuperate and return to normal.

 Starting a home-based business

 The lockdown may make some people realise just how much time they spend commuting to work each day.
 If you have specific skills and knowledge, there are a growing range of businesses and roles that can be undertaken from home.

 Starting a hobby-based business

 Many people harbour the desire to start a business based on something they love.
 For those people who have been furloughed by their company or made redundant, now could be the perfect time to start a side-hustle.
 You can start these at home with little more than some stock and a social media profile.
 You can then sell your goods via a platform such as eBay or Amazon, Etsy or Not on the Highstreet.
 If it goes well, you can gradually scale up your business to the point where it could become your main source of income.

 Many crafters have turned to platforms like Etsy to provide items that we might never have considered prior to the outbreak including masks and scrubs.

 Health and fitness businesses

-The hourly daily exercise that has been recommended by the Government has made many people with desk-based or indoor jobs to take up exercise for the first time in years.
+The recommendation from the government that people continue to exercise in a safe way has made many people with desk-based or indoor jobs to take up exercise for the first time in years.
 And while gyms and sports stadiums are still on lockdown, many are looking to other sources of exercise that still allow for social distancing.
 This could present just the opportunity you are looking for.